Although the popularity of anime has increased, there are still some episodes that should not be watched in the presence of kids.

-Although the uncut edition of the program does have some moments, however, it’s the American version is a favorite with an enormous portion of viewers.
+Although the uncut edition of the program does have some moments, it’s the American version that’s a favorite with an enormous portion of viewers.

 This is due to the popularity Sailor Moon gained when it was part of Cartoon Network’s Toonami schedule.

 Its protagonist is Usagi Tsukino, a teen girl who finds out she can transform into a superhero.

 She joins with other girls, referred to as the “Sailor Soldiers,” to fight against the dark forces.

 Since Haikyu can also be described as a bit more realistic and tame in the way the story is told (and the way that the games unfold), even older people will appreciate the effort that was put into the production.

 Additionally, there’s a humane story to tell behind it all.